John Nhan Tran: Early life

-After primary school, Tran first attended Edna Karr Junior High School in New Orleans.
+After primary school, Tran first attended Edna Karr Junior High School in Algiers.
 Deciding that he wanted to become a priest, he was accepted into the high school program of the Congregation of the Mother of the Redeemer (then called the Congregation of the Mother Co-Redemptrix) in Carthage, Missouri, for the 8th grade in the school year of 1979–1980.
 He ended up only staying for three days before family circumstances caused him to drop out.

 Tran then transferred to a boarding high school in Goshen, New York, operated by the Salesians of Don Bosco.
 The Salesians then sent him to Don Bosco College, their seminary in Newton, New Jersey.

-The Salesians brought Tran back to Louisiana to attend Saint Joseph Seminary College in Saint Benedict, Louisiana.
-Tran then went to Notre Dame Seminary in New Orleans.
+Tran then returned to Louisiana to complete his studies at Saint Joseph Seminary College in Saint Benedict.
+After graduating, he attended Notre Dame Seminary in New Orleans and graduated there in 1992.

+Tran attended Notre Dame Seminary in New Orleans until he graduated with a Master of Divinity in 1992.